WordPress User Management

 Controlling the “Display Name”

 To update a user's Display Name just edit their profile (steps above) and look for the Display Name setting.
-It allows you to pick a mix of the First Name and Last Name settings, which you can update as necessary, as well as allowing you to set a custom name.
+It allows you to pick a mix of the First Name, Last Name, or Nickname settings, which you can update as necessary.

 Changing “Username” (account login) by creating a new user and migrating all content

-• Confirm with the individual their new permanent Username, understanding that it cannot be changed again
+• Confirm with the individual their new permanent Username, with the understanding that it cannot be changed again.

 • Update the old account to have a different email address, so that you can use their true email (which must be unique) for the new account